how to choose your hot water system

-The initial decision you need to make is whether to install an electric, gas or solar system depending on your requirements.
-You may even have other priorities, such as the actual installation location or even the environmental impact or desired running costs.
-All installations are unique.
+The initial decision you must make is whether to install an electric, gas or solar hot water system.
+The best choice for your home will depend on your priorities, such as where the installation location is in the house, the environmental impact of the system, and your desired running costs.

-Continuous-flow hot water solutions, such as the Rinnai Infinity range or those from Thermann, only use gas on-demand, so there is no running costs when they are not in use.
-For more demanding hot water use, two units can be coupled together to provide a greater volume of hot water.
+Continuous-flow hot water solutions, such as the Rinnai Infinity and Thermann ranges, only use gas on-demand, so there are no running costs to consider when they are not in use.
+For more demanding hot water use, you can couple two units together to provide a greater volume of hot water.

 electric hot water cylinders

-The design of a hot water cylinder hasn’t really changed over the years.
-An electrical element heats the water and it is stored in a tank (cylinder), however, there have been great improvements to insulation, elements, and thermostats.
-We offer great solutions from all the leading brands, including Rheem, Rinnai, and Thermann.
+The design of a hot water cylinder hasn’t changed much over the years.
+An electrical element heats the water, storing the heated water inside a tank (cylinder); however, there have been many improvements to insulation, heating elements, and thermostats.
+We offer electric solutions from the leading brands, including Rheem, Rinnai, and Thermann.

-Typically, if you can get power and water to a location, an electric system can be fitted almost anywhere.
+Typically, if you can get power and water to a location, you can fit an electric hot water system almost anywhere.

 What is the best electric system for your property?
 Give us a ring and talk to one of our experienced staff on 0800 520 400.